How lack of sleep can damage your health

 Myth: Getting just one hour less sleep per night won't affect your daytime functioning.

 Fact: You may not be noticeably sleepy during the day, but losing even one hour of sleep can affect your ability to think properly and respond quickly.
-It also compromises your cardiovascular health, energy balance, and ability to fight infections.
+It also compromises your cardiovascular health, energy, and ability to fight infections.

 Myth: Your body adjusts quickly to different sleep schedules.

 Fact: Most people can reset their biological clock, but only by appropriately timed cues—and even then, by one or two hours per day at best.
-Consequently, it can take more than a week to adjust after traveling across several time zones or switching to the night shift.
+Consequently, it can take more than a week to adjust after traveling across several time zones or switching to the night shift at work.

 Myth: Extra sleep at night can cure you of problems with excessive daytime fatigue.